Essentials of the spoken and written language. Prepares students to read texts of moderate difficulty by the end of the first year.

 We will not break the class in discussion sections before Week 3.

 The distribution of students between discussion sections will be announced in class after the beginning of the semester.
-This course is a co-requisite of RUSS UN3232.

 Prerequisites: RUSS V3430 or the instructor's permission.
 This course is designed to help students who speak Russian at home, but have no or limited reading and writing skills to develop literary skills in Russian.
 THIS COURSE, TAKEN WITH RUSS V3431, MEET A TWO YEAR FOREIGN LANGUAGE REQUIREMENT.
 Conducted in Russian.